 As companies implement Intelligent Automation solutions, once the proof of concept is completed the management of related improvement efforts becomes more important for leveraging the new capabilities across Shared Services, and for many, across the company.
-As more formal roles are created, the most typical is to implement a Center or Excellence model to create critical mass, focus, and leverage.
-Then, as the base of implemented projects grow, and as the alignment with Information Technology increases, shifting to an Operations Center model as the next logical transition is a design solution increasing pursued by companies with a longer history of successful Intelligent Automation projects.
+As more formal roles are created, the most typical is to implement a Center of Excellence model to create critical mass, focus, and leverage.
+Then, as the base of implemented projects grows, and as the alignment with Information Technology increases, shifting to an Operations Center model as the next logical transition is a design solution increasing pursued by companies with a long history of successful Intelligent Automation projects.

 A recent PeercastTM in our Intelligent Automation research area featured a global company with over $15B in annual revenue discussing how their company’s Reporting Center of Excellence shifted to an Operations Center model, with the Reporting Center of Excellence, Intelligent Automation, and Data Science, all included as part of an Enterprise Data Capabilities group that reported into Technology and Solutions, which was part of an Information Technology organization that reported to the CEO.
-This change shifted reporting from Global Business Services, which became a separate large-scale organization that also reported into the IT Digital and Technology group.
+This change shifted reporting from Global Business Services, which became a separate large-scale organization that also reported to the IT Digital and Technology group.

 Created in 2015, the company’s Reporting Center of Excellence completed over 50 projects, resulting in USD $80M of value creation, with over 250 different dashboards and over 2,000 reports per month.
 As the focus shifted to include a greater emphasis on the ongoing production it made sense to shift organizationally to an Operations Center model.

 Additional details regarding the company’s experiences in this area are available on the Peeriosity member website, including the original presentation material, detailed poll results, and PeercastTM recording.